suhasghugare/suhasghugare.github.io/_pages/about.md

 More about my research can be found on the [Research](https://suhasghugare.github.io/publications) page.

-Apart from technical computation I am also passionate about Software Development with skill sets in common programming languages such as Python, C, JavaScript, HTML….

 You can browse (and use) some of AI workflows from my hosted GitHub Public Repositories on ===

+Apart from technical computation I am also passionate about Software Development with skill sets in common programming languages such as Python, C, JavaScript, HTML, MATLAB (Octave, Scilab) ….
+You can browse some of my Old work contributions here:(1) ==== , (2) ====

 Along with AI and Chemical Engineering Research, Music and Painting are an integral part of my life.
 More about it in the [Hobbies](https://suhasghugare.github.io/CV) page.